In-Person Professional Development

 3. Engage in hands-on learning experiences to recognize how to facilitate mathematics through STEM exploration and investigation.

-The ‘S’ in STEM: The Physics of Ramps
+The ‘S’ in STEM: the Physics of Ramps

 Discover the many learning opportunities inherent in the challenges and constraints that young children naturally experience and investigate during ramp play.
 Learn the basic principles of physics (force and motion) by playing with ramps and by discussing these concepts with peers.